 Junior players please see the Junior Club page for further information about playing for Easts.

 Since its establishment the club has clearly become the strongest in Wellington.
-The Royal Visit Cup is awarded to the Club scoring the most championship points in the season and has been won by the Club in 12 of the past 15 seasons.
+The Royal Visit Cup is awarded to the Club scoring the most championship points in the season and has been won by the Club in 18 of the past 21 seasons.
 During the 2009/2010 season it added the Norwood Club championship for the club with highest average per team.
-In the 2009-10 season the Club fielded 14 senior teams and 38 junior teams.
-In individual grades it has won the Premier trophy, the Pearce Cup, for the last nine seasons.
+In the 2013-14 season the Club fielded 23 senior teams and 38 junior teams.
+In individual grades it has won the Premier trophy, the Pearce Cup, for the last twelve years in thirteen seasons.
 This has not been achieved in Wellington cricket since its "ancestor" Midland did it over a hundred years ago.

 The Club was established in 1993 following an amalgamation.
 It was made up of three clubs: Midland, dating from 1883, Kilbirnie, dating from 1890, and St Pat's Old Boys, dating from 1936.
 In 1971, Midland and St Pat's combined to form MSP, which became the last club to play and practice at the Basin Reserve.
 Its clubrooms have now become the new headquarters of Cricket Wellington.
 MSP and Kilbirnie amalgamated in 1993 to form Eastern Suburbs Cricket Club.